jayheme/jayheme/README.md

 - 👋 Hi, I’m @jayheme
 - 👀 I’m interested in everything Quantum
 - 🌱 I’m currently learning Julia
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 Reach me on Twitter

 <!---
 jayheme/jayheme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.